-Councils are not immune from the challenges of big data.
-Decision making is getting harder as more and more things are connected to the internet.
+Decision making is getting harder as more data becomes available and more things are connected to the internet and social media applications.

-LG Sherlock is a world-first data storage and analysis tool being introduced across an entire tier of government.
-Developed by LGAQ to help Queensland councils convert their data to insights they can use to make the best-possible decisions.
+LG Sherlock is a data storage and analysis tool being introduced across an entire tier of government.
+It is being developed by LGAQ to help Queensland councils convert their data to insights they can use to make the best-possible decisions.

 Councils get to make a choice about how much data they input to the system and who they want to share it with.

-LG Sherlock will take that data, along with data from other tiers of government and relevant organisations, and turn it into quality insights.
+LG Sherlock will take that data, along with data from other tiers of government and relevant organisations and turn it into enhanced insights for better decision making.